 Today I’d like to discuss a great way of recycling I’ve recently discovered.
 The recycling of phones.
 That’s because I recently bought a new phone and don’t want to hold on to the old one, it would be a waste of resources.
 There’s an option to recycle your old phone ánd have positive impact!
 I did it the past week with 2 old phones.
-I donated them to Stichting AAP, a Dutch foundation.
+Today I’ll tell you all about recycling your smartphone at Stichting AAP.

 Romee writes a positive post about recycling?
 Well yes.
 Even though I’ve said many times that recycling is no solution, I am positive about recycling.
 It’s just that you always need to follow the 5R’s of zero waste.
 That means that recycling is not the ultimate solution.
 It’s the 4th in line.
 You first, refuse, reduce and re-use are first.
 And when you’ve tried all those other things, then you recycle.
 Better safe than sorry!